 Making fudge at Christmas can quickly become a tradition, with the whole family coming together to make this simple confection.
 Candy can also be a great gift.
 Who wouldn't want to receive a box of homemade chocolate truffles in their stocking?

 Most of the tools needed to make candy can be found in a well-stocked kitchen:

 - A good candy thermometer.
-Although it is possible to make candy without one, a glass candy thermometer is a must-have for beginners, and a useful tool for professionals.
-Choose one with a metal clamp that attaches to the side of the pan
+Although it is possible to make candy without one, a glass candy thermometer is a must-have for beginners.
+Even professionals use one.
+Choose a thermometer with a metal clamp that attaches to the side of the pan.

 Only the Best

 Sugar is the most basic ingredient in candy.
 Use an unopened package of sugar; this will ensure that there has been no contamination from other ingredients commonly found in the kitchen, such as flour or salt.